-You may also give us your personal information directly if you contact us to raise a question, make a request or make a complaint.
-Redress Scotland uses this information to keep an accurate record of your contact with Redress Scotland and our handling of that contact.
-It also enables us to provide you with information in response to questions, requests or complaints you have made.
+You may also give us your personal information directly if you contact us to raise a question, make a request, leave feedback/make a suggestion or make a complaint.
+You may give us your personal information, too, if you receive regular updates from us.

+Redress Scotland uses this information to keep an accurate record of your contact with us and our handling of that contact.
+It also enables us to provide you with information in relation to the questions or queries you ask, requests or complaints you make, updates we provide or feedback you leave.